 Abuse Prevention, Awareness and Protection

 The safety and well-being of children, is, and always will be, our top priority.
-As an organization that reaches 5000 youth every day our most important work is creating safe environments.
+As an organization that reaches 5,000 youth every day our most important work is creating safe environments.
 That any child or teen would experience harm in our care is unacceptable.
-All YMCA staff are mandated reporters and trained annually in abuse prevention.
+All YMCA staff and volunteers are mandated reporters and are trained annually in abuse prevention.
 Ensuring the safety and well-being of young people is foundational to everything we do at the Y to help them learn, grow and thrive.

 During April and all year long, the Y encourages adults and organizations in the community to play a vital role in making Orange County a safer place for children.

 When adults know how abuse happens, see the warning signs, and respond quickly to prevent abuse, they foster a culture of child abuse prevention.
 Together, we can bring awareness to the issue of child sexual abuse in our communities and have important conversations around how we can all work together to prevent it from happening.

 - It’s estimated that at least 1 in 7 children in the US has experienced child abuse and/or neglect in the past year